-1. Any Student, staff member, or faculty member may refer a Student or Student Organization suspected of violating the Code to Student Conduct & Academic Integrity or, if the Student or Student Organization is suspected of Sexual and Interpersonal Misconduct, to the Title IX Office.
-If appropriate, reports to the Title IX Office will be referred to Student Conduct & Academic Integrity.
+1. Any Student, staff member, or faculty member may refer a Student or Student Organization suspected of violating the Code to Student Accountability & Conflict Resolution or, if the Student or Student Organization is suspected of Sexual and Interpersonal Misconduct, to the Office of Civil Rights and Title IX.
+If appropriate, reports to the Office of Civil Rights and Title IX will be referred to Student Accountability & Conflict Resolution.

-The referral to Student Conduct & Academic Integrity or the Title IX Office must include factual information supporting the allegation.
+The referral to Student Accountability & Conflict Resolution or the Office of Civil Rights and Title IX must include factual information supporting the allegation.
 An individual making such a referral will normally be expected to appear before a Hearing Panel or Administrative Hearing Officer as a witness.
 Referrals should be made as soon as possible after the alleged violation(s) occurred.
 Anonymous referrals may limit the University's ability to appropriately respond to the referral.
-Any individual may report an alleged violation(s) of the Code online at https://incidentreport.uncc.edu/.
+Any individual may report an alleged violation(s) of the Code online at incidentreport.uncc.edu.